lightbend/cloudflow/docs/Getting Started.md

 }
 ```

 > **Note:** The above schema files are processed during the build process through the infrastructure of the Cloudflow plugin system.
-For each of these schema files, Cloudflow will generate Scala case classes that can be directly used form within the application.
+For each of these schema files, Cloudflow will generate Scala case classes that can be directly used from within the application.

 ### Let's build some streamlets